The Clear Edge

 • Opportunity cost: 40 weeks at a $50K–$80K average, which translates into $100K–$130K in additional revenue from earlier arrival.

-This is why direct jump works for the right business models.
-The over-investment pays for itself in 8–12 weeks.
-Everything after is pure gain.
+This is why the direct jump works for the right business models: the over‑investment pays for itself in 8–12 weeks, and everything after that window is pure gain.

 This tactic is the compression.